RibbleValleyTradingCo/ReelyRated/docs/hardening/phase-01-privacy.md

 3. Implemented `fetchCatchForViewer()` that checks ownership before including GPS
 4. Updated Feed and CatchDetail pages to use safe fetching methods
 5. Added test coverage for privacy protection
+6. Introduced a `catches_safe` database view that strips `conditions.gps` for non-owners, ensuring privacy at the database layer

 ## Security Principle
 "Principle of Least Privilege" - Only expose data that the viewer is authorized to see.
 GPS coordinates are sensitive PII and should only be visible to catch owners when privacy mode is enabled.